Development skill + hook

 Proceed

-Write with confidence
+Approve, then write with confidence

-The hook script
+The hook scripts

 #!/bin/sh